Khalid Khan (politician)

-Khalid Khan a Pakistani politician hailing from Charsadda District, belonging to Pakistan Tehreek-e-Insaf, he did LLB from peshawar University.
+Khalid Khan a Pakistani politician hailing from Charsadda District, belonging to Pakistan Tehreek-e-Insaf, he did LLB from Peshawar University.
 Khan served as a member of the Provincial Assembly of Khyber Pakhtunkhwa from May 2013 to May 2018 and from August 2018 to January 2023.
 He also served as a member of different committees.

 Political career

-Khan was elected as the member of the Khyber Pakhtunkhwa Assembly on ticket of Qaumi Watan Party from PK-20 (Charsadda-IV) in 2013 Pakistani general election.
+Khan was elected as the member of the Khyber Pakhtunkhwa Assembly on ticket of Qaumi Watan Party from PK-20 (Charsadda-IV) in the 2013 Pakistani general election.

 On 21 May 2018, he quits QWP and joined Pakistan Tehreek-e-Insaf and was re-elected to the KPK assembly on the ticket of Pakistan Tehreek-e-Insaf in the 2018 General Elections.